Code-Institute-Submissions/haselnuts-Dellenquiz_AprResub/problemsolving.md

 # Problemsolving
-  Here will all problems, issues and errors listed that come up during the process.
+*Here will all problems, issues and errors listed that come up during the process.*

 ## Console log error
+*All errors from the console will be listed here

 ### script.js:35 Uncaught TypeError: Cannot read property 'addEventListener' of null     at script.js:35
     - previousButton.addEventListener("click", previousQuestion)
       - no problem found with above Event addEventListener